kontent-ai/data-ops/README.md

 ```
 To see all supported parameters, run `npx @kontent-ai/data-ops import --help`.

-### Known Limitations
+## Known Limitations

-#### Missing Entities
+### Entity limitations

-Sitemap, roles and [asset type](https://kontent.ai/learn/docs/assets/asset-organization#a-set-up-the-asset-type) entities are not supported by the Management API and thus are not exported.
+Roles and [asset type](https://kontent.ai/learn/docs/assets/asset-organization#a-set-up-the-asset-type) entities are currently not being exported due to API limitations.

-#### Role limitations in Workflows

-Since it is not possible to import roles, the tool doesn't set role limitations when importing workflows.
+The tool also can't set role limitations when importing workflows.

-#### Web Spotlight

-It is not possible to enable [Web Spotlight](https://kontent.ai/learn/develop/hello-web-spotlight) through the Management API so it can't be "imported".
-As a result, it is also not possible to set root item for spaces, as this can only be done on environments with Web Spotlight enabled.

-#### New Versions of Published Variants
+### Multiple Versions of content

-Since the format doesn't support language variants with both a published version and a new one, we can't import it.
+Since the API format doesn't support language variants with both a published version and a draft version, only the [newest version](https://kontent.ai/learn/docs/workflows-publishing/create-new-versions) will be exported or imported.
-See the [export command limitation](#new-versions-of-published-variants) for more details.
+Published language variants that don't exist in any other workflow step are exported correctly.

-#### Language Variants Scheduled For Publishing
+### Content Scheduled For Publishing

-Because the format cannot support publishing time for variants scheduled to be published, the tool instead puts the scheduled variants into the draft step (the first step in the workflow).
+As the current API format doesn't support inclusion of the publishing time for variants scheduled to be published, the tool instead puts the scheduled variants into the draft step (the first step in the workflow).
 See the [export command limitation](#language-variants-scheduled-for-publishing) for details.

+### Web Spotlight
+[Web Spotlight](https://kontent.ai/learn/develop/hello-web-spotlight) currently can't be enabled through the tool.
+As a result, it is not possible to set root item for spaces as this can only be done on environments with Web Spotlight enabled.

+### Performance
+The tool leverages the Management API to work with the project data and thus is bound by the API rate limitations.

 # Contributing